alkampfergit/personal-blog/codewrecks/content/post/old/2009/06/running-tests-during-a-build-in-tfs.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image-thumb45.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/06/image45.png)

 Once again we can see that setting Tfs to run unit tests during the build is a simple process, and can be simply done with the wizard.
-In the next post of the series Iâ€™ll deal on more advanced configuration for test run during a build.
+In the next post of the series I'll deal on more advanced configuration for test run during a build.

 alk.